WebAssembly/wasi-filesystem/wit/wasi-filesystem.wit.md

 ///
 /// This function returns a list of bytes containing the data that was
 /// read, along with a bool which, when true, indicates that the end of the
 /// file was reached.
-The returned list will contain up to `len` bytes; it
+The returned list will contain up to `length` bytes; it
 /// may return fewer than requested, if the end of the file is reached or
 /// if the I/O operation is interrupted.
 ///